Team

 Michael Lehmann, Director of Communications Programs

 Michael Lehmann brings congressional, campaign, and nonprofit communications experience to DEPLOY/US.
 Lehmann most recently served as the communications director for the minority side of the U.S. House Select Committee on the Climate Crisis.
 During his time with the committee, he helped ranking member Garret Graves (R-La.) champion a climate agenda that led to the House minority leader introducing a package of climate-related bills.
 Prior to his Hill work, Michael was the director of content and social media at Gen Next, a community of private-sector leaders dedicated to confronting the challenges facing the next generation.
-Lehmann has a B.A. from Yale in political science and graduated summa cum laude from Duke Divinity School with a Master of Divinity.
+Lehmann holds a BA in political science from Yale and graduated summa cum laude from Duke Divinity School with a Master of Divinity.
 He is also a long-suffering Cleveland Browns fan.

 image001 (3).jpg

-Terry Gibson founded North Swell Media & Consulting in 2009, which worked exclusively to promote sound environmental policies and outdoor brands dedicated to conservation.
+Terry Gibson founded North Swell Media & Consulting in 2009, which works exclusively to promote sound environmental policies and outdoor brands dedicated to conservation.
 The North Swell team worked across all levels and branches of government on issues related to fisheries management, coastal zone management, ocean governance, public lands, and climate/clean energy.
 Prior to that, Terry served as Fishing Editor of Outdoor Life Magazine, in various editorial/production capacities at the Florida Sportsman Communications Network, as editor of Saltwater Fly Fishing magazine, and as an editor at Surfer Magazine.
-His writing and photography have appeared in virtually every major surfing, fishing, hunting and diving publication.
-Terry has a B.A. in English from the University of the South, Sewanee.
+His writing and photography have appeared in virtually every major publication covering surfing, fishing, hunting, and diving.
+Terry has a BA in English from the University of the South, also known as Sewanee.
 He lives in Jensen Beach, Florida, with his wife, Teresa, son William, and their three bird dogs.

 Magaly Fuentes, Programs Officer